byuflowlab/vawt-wake-model/wake_model/data/README.md

-# VAWT Wake Model Data
+# Data Files for VAWT Wake Model

-This folder contains the python code used to generate error plots for the VAWT wake model.
+This folder contains the airfoil data used for the power calculations and the Figshare data for model error calculations and polynomial surface fitting.

-The CFD vorticity and velocity files must be referenced (found in the same folder).
-All of the CFD vorticity files can be accessed at: https://figshare.com/articles/Parameterized_Wake_Model/2059947
+All of the CFD velocity and vorticity files must be referenced and can be accessed at: https://figshare.com/articles/Parameterized_Wake_Model/2059947